s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 Since functional programs do not contain any assignment statements, the state of a given variable can not be mutated.
 This however means that in pure^[Pure code is code without side-effects.
-Assignments are side-effects] functional programming we can not express classic loops like in Fig. \ref{fig:fibonacciCIterative}.
+Assignments are side-effects] functional code we can not express classic loops like in Fig. \ref{fig:fibonacciCIterative}.
 ^[It is however possible to introduce monadic DSLs in Haskell that mimic C style behaviour, see \url{https://hackage.haskell.org/package/ImperativeHaskell-2.0.0.1}.]